 Brass uses his thugs to put an end to the labor strikes and starts putting a hold on the construction of Wayne Manor.
 Jack arrives at the construction site of his new home to confront Brass about his latest act of aggression.
 Brass tries to convince Jack in halting the construction of Wayne Manor because it will interfere with the land development deal he made with Scabetta.
 Brass reveals Scabetta as his financial backer but Jack tells Brass that he refuses to get in bed with a gangster.
 To Jack, rum running was one thing but laundering money for the mob was quite another.

 As a last desperate attempt, Brass tries to bribe Jack with a briefcase full of gold bricks from Scabetta in order to change his mind in finishing Wayne Manor.
-Jack tells Brass that the answer is no and in a fit of rage, Brass tosses the case full of gold bricks down the secret elevator that Jack's grandfather used to help runaway slaves from the Underground Railroad.
+Jack tells Brass that the answer is "no" and in a fit of rage, Brass tosses the case full of gold bricks down the secret elevator that Solomon Wayne used to help runaway slaves from the Underground Railroad.
 With Jack's stern refusal, Brass had no other choice but to run because Scabetta would come after him for failing to convince Wayne into giving up Wayne Manor.
 Brass went onto participate in World War II, the Korean War and finally Vietnam.

 Brass eventually returns to Wayne Manor during the engagement party between Thomas and Martha Wayne.
 Brass makes a scene about his return to Gotham in front of Jack's guests.
 Jack pulls Brass aside and shows him to his office.
 Jack tells Brass that he has no business in his home especially after the negative stigma that Brass created during his employment with Jack.
 Thomas interrupts their conversation and reaffirms his father's request that Brass should leave.
 Brass tries to convince the Waynes that the wars have made him a changed man but Thomas knows otherwise.
 Thomas has been following Brass' exploits as a master strategist but he also knows that Brass is a soldier of fortune.
-Brass has been brought before his superiors more than once for unsubstantiated charges for war profiteering and black marketing.
+Brass has been brought before his superiors more than once for unsubstantiated charges of war profiteering and black marketing.